 Should you let your kid make mistakes?
-Of course, it depends on the mistake.
+Of course!
+Well, it depends on the mistake.
 You wouldn’t allow them to mistakenly burn the house down, right?
-But some mistakes can be great for learning!
+But some mistakes can actually be great for learning.

-So what are some common mistakes kids make?
-And when should you intervene vs. step back?
+So what are some of the most common mistakes kids make?
+When should you intervene and when should you step back?
+Find out right here.